 4. business models

 7. economic climates

-In analytical terms it is a multivariate array which makes attempts to analyze it with conventional statistical analysis tools, using normal distributions and standard deviations, meaningless.
+In analytical terms, it is a multivariate array which makes attempts to analyze it with conventional statistical analysis tools, using normal distributions and standard deviations.
+It's meaningless.

 So how do you deal with this information?
 American ValueMetrics uses a methodology known as “heuristics.”

 For valuations in the area of business assets, or unregistered, exempt, closely held securities or where transaction data is sparse, it is an appropriate methodology for determination of central tendencies, such as price/earnings ratios.
-It is especially valuable in evaluating minority and control discounts in a defensible way.
+It is especially useful for evaluating minority and control discounts in a defensible way.